Regions of the Czech Republic

 Sectors in which the region excels:

-plastics processing, rubber, machinery, aerospace, electrical engineering, product and industrial design
+product and industrial design, plastics processing, rubber, machinery, aerospace, electrical engineering

 Note: *preliminary data

-The Zlín Region is situated in the eastern part of the Czech Republic, on the border with Slovakia.
-The motorway network connects the region withthe main development centres in the Czech Republic (Prague and Brno) and construction of new motorway infrastructure within the Trans-European Transport Network (TEN-T) in the direction of Slovakia and Austria is ongoing.
+The Zlín Region is situated in the eastern part of the Czech Republic.
+The motorway network connects the region with the main development centres - Prague and Brno - and construction of new motorway infrastructure in the direction of Slovakia and Austria is ongoing.

 In terms of per-capita GDP growth, the Zlín Region ranks among the more successful regions of the Czech Republic, as it possesses a professional and flexible workforce and a high-quality education system.